holoviz-topics/contrib/README.md

 # contrib
-Notebook, script and wiki contributions from PyViz users
+Notebook, script and wiki contributions from HoloViz users